-Cartonnage covering for the chest area dating to the Ptolemaic Period.
-At the top is a ba-bird with (cont.)
+Cartonnage covering for the chest area dating to the Ptolemaic Period (c.
+332–30 BC).
+At the top is (cont.)

 Limestone lid of a canopic jar with the head of a falcon, which represents Qebehsenuef.
 The facial f (cont.)